PradHolla/Game-Classifier-Streamlit/README.md

 streamlit run app.py
 ```

-After the app is loaded to your browser, simply upload a screenshot os either AC Unity or Hitman and the prediction and confidence will be displayed.
+After the app is loaded to your browser, simply upload a screenshot of either AC Unity or Hitman and the prediction and confidence will be displayed.